-This is the best Old Fashion Chocolate Fudge recipe you are going to find!
-The perfect balance of chocolate with the creamy melt in your mouth texture you want from homemade chocolate fudge.
+This is the best easy Old Fashioned Fudge recipe you are going to find!
+The perfect balance of chocolate with the creamy melt-in-your-mouth texture you want from homemade Old Fashioned chocolate fudge.

-Now it still isn’t the same but it is the closest I have ever gotten and the recipe I continue to make.
 If you are looking for the fudge you get at a fair or bass pro shop then this isn’t the recipe you are looking for.
-But if you are looking for Old Fashion Chocolate Fudge like you would have found in an old school candy shop this is it!
+But if you are looking for Old Fashion Chocolate Fudge like you would have found in an old-school candy shop this is it!

 - White Chocolate Peppermint Fudge